janhieber/WaterCtrl/firmware/README.md

 # Flash current firmware
-We copy the current firmware into this folder, see the .bin files.
+We copy some releases to the *bin* folder.
+Download the latest and flash as follows:

 To flash these firmares with Linux or OSX use the flash script:
 ```bash